lenajaeger9/DigitalImageAnalysis_FinalTask/README.md

 Out of the indices, the MNDWI delivered the best results to delineate glaciers, while McFeeters' NDWI could nicely differentiate water bodies.
 For the masks a threshold of 0.3 was chosen, both for glacier and water area.
+Based on the masks, a confusion matrix was produced, to get the number of pixels that changed or stayed the same.
+Lastly contour lines were created to get the outlines of glaciers and water bodies, which can be used for a more straightforward illustration.
+Using the ```Contour Lines from Grid``` tool, following settings were made:
+* Interpolation Scale: 2
+* Contour Interval: 0.7
+* Base Contour Value: 0
+* Maximum Contour Value: 3

+For visualization purposes, 3D images were produced, based on the SRTM dataset.

 ### Side Note
 * It was first tried to conduct a supervised classification, extracting training data from RGB and Idice visualizations, with four classes: glacier (ice/snow), water, other and mountain shadow.
 However, also due to the lack of ground truth data, the result was not satisfactory, so water and glacier areas were extracted based on the NDWI and MNDWI.